Ada Support

 Validation is simple.
 You count conversations.
 There’s no dispute, no back-and-forth with vendors, and no time lost second-guessing what’s on your invoice.

-Bottom line: Resolution-based pricing costs time and effort to verify.
-Conversation-based is transparent by design.
+Bottom line: Resolution-based pricing requires ongoing verification.
+Conversation-based pricing is transparent by design.

 Resolution-based